 Heidi McBain, a professional counselor and licensed marriage and family therapist, tells SheKnows that being as prepared as possible can alleviate some of the anxiety and stress.
 “If you’ve had changes from years past it can be helpful to talk to a CPA so you’ll have some warning regarding how much you might owe this year,” she suggests.

-Educating ourselves and being prepared can make tax season a little easier, but there's likely to be some level of anxiety no matter what.
+Educating ourselves (who are your dependents? what paperwork/records do you need in order?) and being prepared can make tax season a little easier, but there’s likely to be some level of anxiety no matter what.
 If your anxiety is intense and overwhelming, McBain suggests meeting with a therapist to learn new, healthy ways to deal with these feelings.
 Common coping techniques include learning to stay grounded, guided meditation and mindfulness exercises such as focusing on the five senses.

 “Journaling can help [you] vent but also help [you] see where some of your negative reactions to money are coming from,” McBain says.
 “Gratitude journals can help people focus on what truly matters and help them feel grateful for all they do have.”

-April 17 marks the end of tax season, so the end is in sight — and that's definitely something to be grateful for.
+July 15 marks the end of tax season in 2020, so the end is in sight — and that’s definitely something to be grateful for.